patx/micropie/README.md

 MicroPie provides support for streaming responses, allowing you to send data to the client in chunks instead of all at once.
 This is particularly useful for scenarios where data is generated or processed over time, such as live feeds, large file downloads, or incremental data generation.

 #### How It Works
-Streaming is supported through the `wsgi_app` method, making it compatible with WSGI servers like **Gunicorn**.
-When a route handler returns a generator or an iterable (excluding strings), MicroPie automatically streams the response to the client. *Note, streaming is only supported via WSGI:* The built-in `run` method, which relies on Python's `http.server`, does not support streaming responses.
-Using the built-in server will result in the entire response being buffered before being sent to the client. *Session handling remains functional* when using streaming responses via WSGI, ensuring persistent state across streamed requests.
+Streaming is supported through the `wsgi_app` method, making it compatible with WSGI servers like **Gunicorn** or the built in `run` method.
+When a route handler returns a generator or an iterable (excluding strings), MicroPie automatically streams the response to the client.

 With the following saved as `app.py`:
 ```python